Status: Indigenous Peoples

 Recently the hopes of ancestral lands being returned to the Batwa have been sparked again since international and regional bodies, such as the African Commission on Human and Peoples Rights, have asked the Rwandan government to return land to the Batwa which was taken away from them without compensation in order to create national parks.

-2. Government refusal to recognize the Batwa as a distinct ethnic group
+Government refusal to recognise the Batwa as a distinct ethnic group

 In the name of a non-tribal Rwanda and the maintenance of societal harmony, there is an outright refusal of the government to recognize the Batwa as a distinct ethnic and cultural group.
 The 2003 constitution outlaws discrimination on ethnic grounds.
 This unfortunately has the effect of establishing a legal blindfold on the government that prevents proper recognition of the Batwa people and the discrimination they face as an ethnic group.